sgenoud/replicad/packages/replicad-docs/docs/tutorial-making-a-watering-can/creating-the-shapes.md

 };
 ```

-In order to make things more readable we might want to rotate before we
+In order to make things more readable, we might want to rotate before we
 translate (with a different origin).

 ## The can body